Mo3zart/Mo3zart/README.md

 ## Hi there 👋

 # 💫 About Me:
-🔭 I’m currently working on TextTales - a Markdown blog<br>🌱 I’m currently getting better at Python
+🔭 I’m currently working on Syntx - a Markdown blog<br>🌱 I’m currently getting better at Python

 ## 🌐 Socials: